georgejhunt/xsce-tests/README.md

     1. cd /root
     2. clone the tests "git clone https://github.com/XSCE/xsce-tests --depth 1
-    3. execute the "/root/xsce-tests/runansible" script.
+    3. Go into run-on-server folder, install test with "/root/xsce-tests/runansible" script.
     4. Do the test "/usr/bin/xsce-cmdsrv-ctl TEST"

-If you have enabled openvpn, and can connect to http://xscenet.net and see your server, you can ask the openvpn server at xscenet.net to perform the client test, and provide you with a report.
-This will never be quite as complete a test as running the client tests on an XO, because the wifi connection will not be tested.
+If you have enabled openvpn, and can see your server at http://xscenet.net, you can ask the openvpn server at xscenet.net to perform the client test, and provide you with a report.
+This will never be quite as complete a test as running the client tests locally on an XO, because the wifi connection will not be tested.

 Run on XO1
 ----------